davidranich/claude-agents-manager/README.md

 ### 📁 Directory Management
 - **Smart Directory Selection**: Choose any directory to work with (e.g., `~/.claude/agents`)
 - **Persistent Workspace**: Automatically remembers your last used directory
-- **File Browser**: Navigate your agent files with an intuitive sidebar tree view
+- **Hierarchical File Browser**: Navigate your agent files with an intuitive collapsible tree view
+- **Subdirectory Support**: Create, view, and navigate nested folder structures
+- **Folder Management**: Create new folders and delete existing ones (with recursive deletion)
 - **Real-time Updates**: File changes are tracked with unsaved indicators

 ### ✍️ Dual-Mode Editor